How to Talk to Your Kids About Fire Safety

 One of the most serious concerns as it relates to kids and fire safety is that young people may be more likely to panic in the event of a fire, but if you give them a plan and practice it routinely, it can help them make calm, rational decisions.

 When making an escape plan, remember to keep it simple.
-Have a designated meeting place and make sure everyone knows it.
+Have a designated outside, meeting place and make sure everyone knows it.
 It is recommended that you plan for two escape routes out of every room.
 Sometimes, this means exiting from a window.
 When planning and practicing, make sure your kids know where and how to use the escape ladder.
-A fun way to engage your kids when making the escape plan is by drawing an outline of your house and asking them to trace the safest path to exit.
+A fun way to engage your kids when making the escape plan is by drawing a map of your house and asking them to trace the safest path to exit.

 Fire safety is very important for the whole family to understand.
 Help your kids be prepared and confident in the event of a home fire by teaching them about fire safety, how to prevent fires in your home, and providing them with the resources they need.
 Don't forget to practice your family’s escape plan regularly!